cansysbio/ConsensusTME/README.md

 ### Generate Consensus<sup>TME</sup> Gene Sets

 Consensus<sup>TME</sup> gene sets can be generated for other uses. <b>N.B.</b> These gene sets are curated to be good signatures for immune cells within the tumour microenvironment.
 For immune cells in a different biological context other signatures may be more appropriate.

+Pre-processed Consensus<sup>TME</sup> gene sets can  be accessed with `ConsensusTME::consensusGeneSets`

 ```r
 rawMethodSignatures <- ConsensusTME::methodSignatures